ArGilfea/TRU-IMP/ReadMe.md

 * The "Segm.
 Flat" shows the flattened segmentation;
 * The "Segm.
 Sub.
 Slice" shows the slices of the subsegmentation;
 * The "Segm.
 Sub.
 Flat" shows the flattened subsegmentation;
+### Image Visualisation Options:
+A drop-down menu, initially set at "Array: Base Image" can allow different views of the image:
+* "Array: Base Image": Shows the acquisition with voxel indices as axes.
+* "Physical: Base Image": Shows the acquisitions with physical dimensions as axes, as given by the DICOM file headers.
+* "Array: CT": Shows the second acquisition loaded with voxel indices as axes.
+Note that this is not properly implemented yet.
+* "Physical: CT": Shows the second acquisition with physical dimensions for the axes, as given by the DICOM file headers.
+* "Physical: Combined": Shows the superposed images, with different colour schemes.
+The superposition is done with the physical dimensions, as given by the DICOM files.
+Note that for the visualisation, a closest neighbour interpolation is done to visualize the slices.
+In this mode, only the slice and subslice options will lead to a visualization of both acquisitions.

 ### Visualising a TAC:
 - The middle image, in its default setting, shows the Time-Activity Curve for the voxel selected by the sliders on the left.